1. Key Characteristics of Bluetick Coonhounds

 The short, coarse coat appears glossy and comes in colors of blue ticked and blue ticked with tan.
-The coat may also have black spots for markings.
+Some Bluetick Coonhounds also have black spot markings.

-Over time, speed became less important to hunters who wanted dogs who could follow scents that were days or even weeks old to find the hideouts of nearby game.
-They started breeding for this trait and wanted the new dogs classified as bluetick coonhounds (they were previously classed as English coonhounds).
-Red and blue puppies appeared together in litters and were classified as English (red) or bluetick (blue) coonhounds.
+Over time, speed became less important to hunters who wanted dogs who could follow scents that were days or even weeks old to find nearby game hideouts.

-These dogs are tough as nails.
-Blueticks can hunt at night in any weather or terrain, and their bark is a type of howl (or bay) that is unique to each dog.
+Bluetick Coonhounds are tough as nails.
+These dogs can hunt at night in any weather or terrain, and their bark (or bay) is unique to each dog.

 4. Is This the Right Dog for You?

-Blueticks are typically inactive indoors, so they are not recommended for people living in apartments.
-If you have a yard, make sure it is fenced to protect your bluetick and other animals.
+Bluetick Coonhounds are typically inactive indoors, so living in apartments isn’t in their best interests.
+If you have a yard, make sure it’s fenced — to protect both your coonhound and other animals.
 Room to run would be even better.

-Because this breed is prone to ear infections, plan to clean the ears at least once per week.
+Because Bluetick Coonhounds are prone to ear infections, clean the ears at least once a week.

 - Hip dysplasia